Layr-Labs/eigenlayer-docs/docs/eigenlayer/resources/avs-microhacks.md

 3. Extensibility - how easy can a developer use this to build out their own idea?
 4. DX - does the project provide a high quality developer experience?

-### 2. AVS Education Hackathon - Tutorials, videos, & guides on EigenLayer AVSs
+### Track 2 - AVS Education Hackathon - Tutorials, videos, & guides on EigenLayer AVSs

 - First prize 7,500 USDC plus 1 ticket and trip to ETHCC, dinner with team
 - Second prize 5,000 USDC